LuoXishuang0712/AndroidGenshinNoteData/README.md

 ---

+**description**

 This project is an android app, which can get the Genshin in-game data(From Mihoyo bbs api or HoyoLab api) and show it on desktop widget or in-app listview.
+Also, it provides an easy-to-use resin recovery time calculator.

 **Features**

 * Multi-accounts support
 * Multi-widgets support and sync refresh
 * Can predict the resin recover time while no internet connection.

+---

+**Reference project**

+1. [Genshin-Dailynote-Helper](https://github.com/Xm798/Genshin-Dailynote-Helper) For api and its usage.